adriaaula/website/content/post/2020-11-24-obtaining-genomes-from-the-gem-db/index.en.md

 These values only changed by the `-` sign in the LAT.
 Small things that create duplicates :)

-To filter out these problems we can perform again a sort before performing the loop.
-See here.
+To filter out these problems we can perform again a [sort](https://github.com/adriaaula/download_GEMdb/blob/4ad3af0ac3bc712a7d045e36fc0333d9ea962d5b/parsing_genomes.sh#L23) before performing the loop.

 3. Finally, by downloading many many files sometimes there is a problem in the connection, or a random error in the process, making that some files are lost.
-To check that everything is correct and that we have all the values we are interested, we can do a last check to redownload any genome not present in our directories.
+To check that everything is correct and that we have all the values we are interested, we can do a last check to re-download any genome not present in our directories.
 See [redownloading script](https://github.com/adriaaula/download_GEMdb/blob/main/redownloading_faulty_genomes.sh).